whole-tale/wt-design-docs/users_guide/manage.rst

 By DOI
 """"""
 The DOI of the dataset can be found on the dataset landing page.
-For example, the `Twin-mediated Crystal Growth: an Enigma Resolved`_ package has DOI *10.18126/M2301J*.
+For example, the `Twin-mediated Crystal Growth an Enigma Resolved`_ package has DOI *10.18126/M2301J*.
 This DOI should be used in the data registration dialog when searching for the dataset.